 Spicy, savory, and slightly sweet, this packs a ton of flavor.

-If your heart is torn between southern BBQ and Korean BBQ, combine the best of both and make this smoked pulled pork slathered in a habit-forming gochujang-based sauce with a surprising secret ingredient: lemon-lime soda.
+If your heart is torn between southern BBQ and Korean BBQ, make like Jiyeon Lee and Cody Taylor of Heirloom Market BBQ and combine the best of both.
+Their smoked pulled pork is slathered in a habit-forming gochujang-based sauce with a surprising secret ingredient: lemon-lime soda.
 David Chang’s mom uses it in her kimchi, so don’t be afraid to try it; besides, plenty of southern BBQ sauce recipes and ham glazes include cola.
 Get the Spicy Korean Pork Barbecue recipe.

 Related Reading: How to Smoke Meat Like the Pros

 Another fusion option with classic American cookout style and tons of delicious Korean flavors, these spicy chicken burgers are tasty on their own thanks to garlic, ginger, scallions, and soy sauce mixed into the meat.
-The addition of kimchi-enhanced slaw and a fiery Sriracha mayo (go ahead and swap in gochujang again!) really push them over the top.
+The addition of kimchi-enhanced slaw and a fiery Sriracha mayo (but go ahead and swap in gochujang again) really push them over the top.
 Get our Kimchi Chicken Burger recipe.

 Starters & Sides